 7. Use Auto-responders for Opt-ins

-Your readers will not remember you by one email.
+Therefore, your readers will not remember or identify you by one email.
 Even if you argue that they have subscribed to get newsletters, it is more likely that they have forgotten.
 So, it is a good practice to set up an auto-responder.
-It will automatically remind people of their subscription to your channel.
+It will automatically remind people of their subscription address to your channel.
 You must schedule it properly, like after a day the first email goes.
 Then after 5 days and later another one after 10 days.
-Also, each auto-responder email should contain some valuable resource, like a PDF or a whitepaper or any bonus material as a reward.
+Also, each auto-responder email should well contain an entirely valuable resource, like a PDF guide or a whitepaper, or any bonus material as a major reward.

 8. Communicate Clearly

-Your email should have all the needed details about the product or services.
-Suppose you are introducing a new feature for your product.
-If your email doesn’t have any details about what that feature is about, how it will enhance their experience, whether any extra amount is needed or not, and some screenshots, the newsletter is just a waste.
+Your email should have all the needed small details about the product or service.
+Suppose you are introducing a new feature for your product or services platform.
+If your email doesn’t have any details or resources about what that feature is about, how it will enhance their experience, whether any extra amount is needed or not, and some screenshots, the newsletter is just a waste.

 9. Redirect Subscribers to Website: Skip THIS